-The degrees of DPhil and MLitt, with specialisation in Musicology or Composition, are awarded upon successful completion of a substantial original contribution to these fields prepared over the course of usually two years for MLitt and three or four years for DPhil.
+The degree of DPhil, with specialisation in Musicology or Composition, are awarded upon successful completion of a substantial original contribution to these fields prepared over the course of usually three or four years.
 Students embarking on these degree courses are normally expected to have a Master’s degree in music or equivalent, or they may first take the MSt in Music at Oxford (see below).

 During the first year students hold the status of PRS (Probationer Research Student).
 Besides initial work on their research project, they may undertake some graduate coursework, depending on their experience and interests, to prepare themselves for independent research.
 At the end of this period, students’ fitness to continue is assessed through an examination called ‘transfer of status’, for which they submit a research proposal accompanied by a draft chapter and an annotated bibliography in the case of Musicology, and a portfolio of compositions and critical writings in the case of Composition.
 It is also possible to apply for transfer to DPhil status while enrolled in the MPhil course (see below); this transfer is dependent upon successful completion of the MPhil.
 A further examination, called ‘confirmation of status’ and involving discussion of further submitted materials (thesis chapters and compositions), usually takes place in the third year of the DPhil.

-Degrees are awarded on the basis of a research thesis in Musicology (maximum length: 100,000 words for DPhil or 50,000 for MLitt), or of a portfolio of at least three compositions and a dissertation or a group of essays relevant to the intellectual and artistic concerns of the candidate in Composition.
-Submission is required within twelve terms from admission (nine terms for MLitt).
+Degrees are awarded on the basis of a research thesis in Musicology (maximum length: 100,000 words for DPhil), or of a portfolio of at least three compositions and a dissertation or a group of essays relevant to the intellectual and artistic concerns of the candidate in Composition.
+Submission is required within twelve terms from admission.

 The Music Faculty is now able to accept a number of students for part-time study towards a DPhil.
 Part-time students are fully integrated into the research culture of the Faculty and afforded all the same opportunities and support as full-time students.
 They are expected to attend regularly for supervision, skills training, and the weekly research colloquia, although the Faculty appreciates that part-time research students will have non-standard attendance and work patterns.
 A candidate’s supervisor should be able available to advise part-time students on how to access research and training provision.